The particle surface of spinning test particles: Discussion and conclusion

 \section{Discussion and conclusion}

-In the Appendix A, we give a possible definition of the pole-dipole particle surface based on the definition of the photon surface given by~\cite{Claudel:2000yi}.
+In the Appendix A, we give a possible definition of the pole-dipole particle surface based on the definition given by~\cite{Claudel:2000yi,Song:2022fdg}.
 If this generalized definition is right, it can be applied to quite general spacetimes.
 But by this definition, because of the complicated calculation of the result, it is hard to check its correctness even in Schwarzschild spacetime.
-So, we need to find a simple way to get the quasi-local definition of the pole-dipole particle surface.
+So, we need to find an another quasi-local definition of the pole-dipole particle surface.

-In this paper, enlightened by the effective potential method to obtain the circular orbits of the spacetime, we give a quasi-local definition of single-pole and pole-dipole particle surface in general static spherical symmetric spacetime.
-These definitions provide new insights into the quasi-local study of circular orbits of the spacetime.
-We argued the equivalence of the definition of the pole-dipole particle surface with the effective potential method, at least in static spherically symmetric spacetime.
-Also, these definitions can be easily generalized to other situations, such as the circular orbits in electromagnetic systems.
+In this paper, by deforming the condition of the particle surface in~\cite{Claudel:2000yi,Song:2022fdg}, we obtained an alternative form of the quasi-local definition.
+Definition 1 can be regarded as a quasi-local form of the effective potential method in static and stationary spacetime.
+In dynamical spacetime, we verified its correctness by taking the example of Vaidya spacetime.
+Further, we generalized definition 1 into the case of pole-dipole particles and illustrated its equivalence to the effective potential method in static spherical symmetric spacetime.

-Although this definition can be applied to the static spherically symmetric spacetime, it is hard to generalize to dynamical spacetime and difficult to deal with the result in real calculation.
-So, it is important to find a way to simplify the calculation.
+At present, the study of the circular orbits of a spinning test particle is focus on static and stationary spacetime.
+Although the calculation may be very complicated, our definitions provide a method for solving the evolution of the circular orbit of a spinning particle in a dynamical spacetime and lay the foundation for studying the evolution of the accretion disk of an astrophysical black hole.

+When solving the equation of the particle surface, there will be little difference between definition 1 and the definition in~\cite{Claudel:2000yi,Song:2022fdg}.
+If one use definition 1 to get the evolution equations of the circular orbits in a dynamical spacetime, one need to consider the geodesic equation.
+This will make the solving process a little more difficult.
+In this work, we only considered some special cases, but for the more general situation, it can be solved similarly.